 There's no sport like Saen-kaw.
-The roar of the crowd, the stone beneath your feet and the heft of the club in your hand.
+The roar of the crowd, the stone beneath your feet, and the heft of the club in your hand.
 That feeling when you score a good, solid hit on the other Kaw.
 Of course, sometimes you get hit too.
 But pain is fleeting.
-Glory is eternal.
-Choran, famous Saen-Kaw DuelistSaen-Kaw is a team sport based in the ancient practice of counting coup.
-Deceptively simple on the surface, teams have to use skill, daring and cooperation to win.
-The brute who simply swings a club around is no match for a master Saen-Kaw.
-It is one of the most widely practiced and enjoyed sports throughout the deep and the rivalry between fans of different teams is, as they say, with all the depth of the Far Deep.
+Glory is eternal.Saen-Kaw is a team sport based in the ancient practice of counting Coup.
+One player on each team can score, and the others shield him from the other team or set them up to be hit.
+Deceptively simple on the surface, teams have to use skill, daring, and cooperation to win.
+It is one of the most widely practiced and watched sports throughout the deep and is one of the few things that unite the different city-states.

 History of Saen-Kaw

-The state of their coup is often an indication of the teams wealth and status.
-A well kept and adorned coup is a sure sign that the team holds many victories, while one in disrepair belongs to a team on a losing streak or who have just started.
+The CoupThe state of their Coup is often an indication of a team's wealth and status.
+A well kept and adorned Coup is a sure sign that the team holds many victories, while one in disrepair belongs to a team on a losing streak or who have just started.